Intellihackz/inject/TUTORIAL.md

 Now let's create the functions that handle connecting to MetaMask.
 Add these functions inside your `App` component:

+**Important Note**: MetaMask and other EVM wallets inject a `window.ethereum` object into your browser when they're installed.
+This object is a standard interface that any EVM-compatible DApp can use to interact with the wallet.
+Even though we're building on Injective (not Ethereum - they're separate blockchains), Injective supports EVM wallets because it's EVM-compatible.
+This means we can use MetaMask to connect and sign transactions, then convert the addresses to work with Injective's blockchain.

 ```tsx
 // filepath: src/App.tsx
 // Helper function to safely access MetaMask